Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 There are hundreds of journalists who have been day in, day out reporting what is happening inside Gaza.

-The challenge is the fact that there has been no international access has allowed Israel to perpetuate this narrative that none of the journalists they're just starting to let journalists in now a little bit.
+happened to be gaza journalists palestinian journalists in the same way that american journalists report on american politics and the situation in america or british ones do in the uk the challenge is the fact that there has been no international access has allowed israel to perpetuate this narrative that none of the journalists they're just starting to let journalists in now a I know that like they let a couple of American influencers that are pro-Israel in.

 So they are slowly starting to let them in.

-But yeah, for the most part of the war, bro, um, journalists were not allowed in for obvious reasons.
+But yeah, for the most part of the war, bro, journalists were not allowed in for obvious reasons.

 What they are documenting, what we are seeing, what we are hearing is not to be trusted.